blox/blox/docs/deployment-ux.md

 { "DeploymentId": "SomeEnvironment/Prod:2@2017090611472301" }
 ```

+(Note that specifying a revision older than the latest `Active` revision is not supported; the only way to deploy an older revision than that is to use the `rollback-environment` command.
+This prevents inadvertently rolling back changes.)

 This will mark the revision as Deploying, and start launching tasks to
 meet the deployment configuration's constraints.
 In the case of a Daemon
 environment, the desired target is to have one copy of the task for